FrancesCoronel/personal-website-v3/site/content/adventures/2014-12-20-50-lines-for-50-crimes.md

 date: 2014-12-20
 description: "A poem I wrote for a good friend."
 banner: https://fvcproductions.files.wordpress.com/2014/06/52c833ace4b0df7dc79c740a.png?w=800&h=340&crop=1
+aliases:
+  - /2014/12/20/50-lines-for-50-crimes/
+categories:
+  - blog
 tags:
   - 50 crimes
   - 50 lines
   - 50 lines for 50 crimes
   - a poem for a friend
   - friendship
   - poem
   - poetry
   - puppy love
   - riddle
   - romance
-categories:
-    - blog
 ---

 > This is a poem I wrote for a friend of mine as a sort of reminiscent(?) act for her.